Online shopping is the new norm.

 Always give credit and provide a link back to the author and the article.

-The best way for you to build trust with your audience is by providing them with content that helps them and what interests them.
+The best way for you to build trust with your audience is by providing them with content that helps them solve a problem.

-I shared how much content the average person is consuming in a day in the article I wrote: “What is Your Target AudienceSearching For?”.
+I shared how much content the average person consumes in a day in the article I wrote: “What is Your Target AudienceSearching For?”.